Kubernetes Environments

 If the Kubernetes cluster resides behind a firewall, allow the required inbound and outbound traffic to the Kubernetes resources provisioned for the environment.
 Or if you use Kubernetes network policies, create a network policy that defines the required ingress and egress rules to the resources.

-- The StreamSets Kubernetes agent requires outbound connections to StreamSets Control Hub.
-For the complete list of Control Hub DNS names to allow, see Outbound Connections.
+- The IBM StreamSets Kubernetes agent requires outbound connections to StreamSets Control Hub.
+For the complete list of Control Hub DNS names to allow, see Firewall Configuration.

-- The StreamSets engines require all inbound and outbound connections as listed in Firewall Configuration Overview.
+- The IBM StreamSets engines require all inbound and outbound connections as listed in Firewall Configuration.

 Configure kubectl